msprev/panzer/README.rst

 =================

 :Author: Mark Sprevak
-:Date:   18 January 2016
+:Date:   29 January 2016

 panzer
 ======

-panzer adds ‘styles’ to
+panzer adds *styles* to
 `pandoc <http://johnmacfarlane.net/pandoc/index.html>`__.
 Styles provide a way to set all options for a pandoc document with one line (‘I want this document be an article/CV/notes/letter’).